Warning signs missed in starvation death of 12-year-old Malinda Hoagland, CBS News Philadelphia investigation finds

 The women say they're now focused on remembering the happy times with their little sister and pushing for better laws that prevent this cruelty from happening to another child.

-"Not only, you know, is it a loss of our baby sister, but it's also the loss of our father and processing our father and another individual's actions," said Emily Hoagland.
+"Not only, you know, is it a loss of our baby sister, but it's also the loss of our father and processing our father and another individual's actions," said Emily Lee.

 CBS Philadelphia reached out to Malinda's mother through her sister and power of attorney.
 She said Malinda's mom has MS and lives with assisted care and that she last saw her daughter close to a year ago.
 Prior to her failing health, Malinda's aunt said Malinda's mom had primary custody of her daughter.